 The Bro Basket

-The Bro Basket is a good place to start if you're looking for a unique gift for the bourbon lover in your life.
+The Bro Basket is a good place to start if you’re looking for a unique gift for the bourbon lover in your life.
 They have many different alcohol gift baskets and you can even change the spirits included for most of them.
 The best bourbon-related choice is their A Bite of Bourbon box.
-This contains 50ml bottles of 4 different bourbons, along with a selection of snacks, a can of coke and a tumbler.
+This contains 50ml bottles of 6 different bourbons, along with a selection of snacks, a can of Coke, and a tumbler.

 The club from Spirited Gifts isn’t especially impressive but the same can’t be said about their bourbon gift baskets.
 The company offers a considerable range of these in many different styles.
 Some are even engravable.

 Most of the baskets offer one full-sized bottle of whiskey and various snacks and treats.
 For example, the Four Roses Small Batch Gift Basket contains truffles, cheese, popcorn, and pretzels, along with the bourbon itself.